Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 Load Changes That Create Power Instability

 If the generator is near its maximum capacity, these swings become more pronounced.
+A setup that seems stable with lights and chargers may become unstable when a refrigerator compressor or pump starts.

 This selective power behavior is explored further in Generator Powers Some Devices but Not Others.
+If you need a practical way to avoid stacking large startup loads together, use Generator Load Rotation Plan to schedule refrigerators, pumps, chargers, fans, and other essentials in safer windows.

 Environmental Conditions That Degrade Output